Automatic Pool Vacuuming Systems

-We carry and service the best automatic pool cleaners including the state-of-the-art Aqua Vac 600 robotic pool cleaner (automatic pool vacuum) and other pool cleaning tools.
+Use Brighton’s experience to know which automatic pool cleaners are the best including the state-of-the-art Aqua Vac 600 robotic pool cleaner (automatic pool vacuum) and other pool cleaning tools.

 You can find every top brand at Brighton Pools®.
 Among the best, the top-rated automatic pool cleaners include:

 - Hayward® Aqua Vac 600® Series (Recommended)

 The Different Types of Automatic Pool Cleaners

 Suction-side cleaners use suction from your pool’s plumbing and filtration system to move the cleaner around the bottom and walls of your pool.
 Suction cleaners are good for pools where debris is light.
 Since they plugin to the pool skimmer, they may inhibit skimming if plugged into the return line.

 Pressure-side cleaners use water pressure from your pool’s plumbing and filtration system to move the cleaner around the bottom and walls of your pool.
 They utilize a separate plumbing line or and existing return line.
 They may inhibit water circulation.